How to Grow a Tea Garden and Brew its Tea

 Zones 3 to 7

-Related to oregano, this Mediterranean herb has a delicate flavor and is well suited to tea.
-It can be beneficial for cold symptoms, digestive, and heart health.
+Oregano, a Mediterranean herb, has a delicate flavor and is well-suited for tea.
+It can be beneficial for alleviating cold symptoms, promoting digestive health, and supporting heart health.

 Marjoram prefers full sun and neutral soil.
-It’s a low-maintenance plant, low growing plant that tolerates heat.
-White to pale pink flower in summer.
-Harvest the leaves before it flowers.
+It's a low-maintenance, low-growing plant that tolerates heat.
+White to pale pink flowers in summer.
+Harvest the leaves before they flower.

 Brewing Tea: Marjoram